 By the way, regarding“The world of manga and its future,” what I wrote below is my own opinion and is not the view of the sources of the graphs or the owners of the copyright.

 Why are manga sales declining?
 I think the biggest reason is because talented people are not going down the path of becoming manga artists.
 Why is that?
 I wrote about my experiences, but the editors of manga have terrible attitudes.
 That hasn’t changed over the years.
 However, unlike before, it’s no longer common sense to obey what they say, no matter how horrible those things may be.
 Unless the editors change their attitudes, talented people will further abstain from going down the path of becoming manga artists.
 The market will be full of boring comics, leading to further decline in sales, and ultimately to the demise of comic magazines.
 I think manga artists will be more active on the internet and cut off the editors to receive what they deserve.
-To me, those falling graphs look like a countdown to the end of editors’ terrible attitudes towards manga artists that has perpetuated for a long time.
+Those declining charts look to me like they are counting down toward the end of manga editors.

 The Kindle version can be read on Windows, Mac, Android, and iPhone.
 (You need to download and install the app first.)